LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 # MAINNET chainIds WERE UPDATED ON SEPTEMBER 6.
 PLEASE REFER TO https://github.com/LayerZero-Labs/set-trusted-remotes

-# TESTNET will undergo a similar update towards the end of September
+# TESTNET will undergo a similar update in the future

 # LayerZero Omnichain Contract Examples